siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

       base_sections:
           - nomad.datamodel.data.EntryData
 ```
-Now we define the the quantities which will capture the inforamtion of our experiment.
+Now we define the quantities which will capture the information of our experiment.

 ```yaml
 definitions: